 Through a series of retreats, Fellows:

-deepen their knowledge of violence against women and their children in Australia and the role of response, secondary and primary prevention in addressing the issue
+- deepen their knowledge of violence against women and its prevention

-develop skills in understanding and reporting on the complexities of violence against Aboriginal and Torres Strait Islander women, women with disabilities, migrant and refugee women and other women who experience multiple forms of discrimination and marginalisation
+- develop skills in understanding and reporting on the complexities of sexual harassment and violence against Aboriginal and Torres Strait Islander women, women with disabilities, migrant and refugee women and women who experience multiple forms of discrimination